- Salary

 Salary

-Your salary as a resident is pre-determined via a collective agreement negotiated between PARO and the Council of Academic Hospitals of Ontario (CAHO).
+Your salary as a resident is pre-determined via a collective agreement negotiated between PARO and the Ontario Teaching Hospitals (OTH).
 Your local pay centre will issue your salary either bi-weekly or semi-monthly, based on your site.

 Approximate Bi-weekly Income for a PGY 1 Resident (26 pay periods per year):